zigotica/active-app-qmk-layer-updater/readme.md

 ## Why

 My [z12 micropad](https://github.com/zigotica/mechanical-keyboards/tree/main/z12) uses 4 layers: vim, browser, figma and terminal (default).
 I wanted to change layer automatically depending on the main app running in OSX.
-More often than not, when in Figma I wanted to zoom using the right encoder, but I had left the default layer and the encoder would scroll.
-This script fixes these issues.
+More often than not, when working in Figma I wanted to zoom using the right encoder, but I had the default layer active, the encoder would scroll instead.
+This script fixes this kind of issues.

 ## Dependencies

-First requirement is a keyboard running QMK.
-You have to configure it to use [RAW HID](https://beta.docs.qmk.fm/using-qmk/software-features/feature_rawhid).
-On the QMK side you will need to add `RAW_ENABLE = yes` in the rules.mk file, and setup the `raw_hid_receive` method in the keymap.c file.
+First requirement is a keyboard running QMK, and configure it to use [RAW HID](https://beta.docs.qmk.fm/using-qmk/software-features/feature_rawhid).
+See example in the section below.

-This node script requires [node](https://nodejs.org) and [active-win-cli](https://github.com/sindresorhus/active-win-cli).
+This node script requires [node](https://nodejs.org), [node-hid](https://github.com/node-hid/node-hid) and [active-win-cli](https://github.com/sindresorhus/active-win-cli).
 Since node is probably already installed, just:

 ```
 $ npm install --global active-win-cli